Monitoring in the Kubernetes era

 More recently, Kubernetes introduced declarative deployments to manage your replica sets.
 You simply describe a desired state in a “deployment object”, and the deployment will handle replica sets for you in order to orchestrate pods.

 Of course you can also manually manage pods without using a replica set or deployments, which can be useful for one-time jobs.
 But if a pod happens to fail there won’t be anything to detect it and start another one.

 Since pods are constantly being created and destroyed, their individual IP addresses are unstable and unreliable, and can’t be used for communication between pods.
-So Kubernetes relies on services, which are simple REST objects that provide a stable level of abstraction across pods and between the different components of your applications.
+So Kubernetes architectures rely on services, which are simple REST objects that provide a stable level of abstraction across pods and between the different components of your applications.
 A service (aka microservice) acts as an endpoint for a set of pods by exposing a stable IP address to the external world, which hides the complexity of the dynamic pod scheduling across a cluster.
 Thanks to this additional abstraction, services can continuously communicate with each other even as the pods that constitute them come and go.
 It also makes service discovery and load balancing possible.

 Kubernetes is all about abstraction

 With the new cross-cluster federated services feature released with Kubernetes 1.3, services can now span multiple clusters that can be located in different (availability) zones, which ensures higher availability, no matter how complex your Kubernetes architecture may be.